Juliana Pig Breed Standard

 Tail: Straight when relaxed with a switch on the end.
 When excited or in motion the Juliana tail may curl or twist.

 Disqualitications: A solid coloration with no spotting.
-Weight over 69 pounds.
-Height over 17 inches.
+Height over 19 inches.